cloudmesh-community/sp20-516-250/chapter/aws-sagemaker-groundtruth.md

 ![Building Blocks of Amazon SageMaker](https://d1.awsstatic.com/re19/Sagemaker/SageMaker_Overview-Chart.247eaea6e41ddca8299c5a9a9e91b5d78b751c38.png)
 *Fig. 1: Building Blocks of Amazon SageMaker*

-## AWS Sagemaker Groundtruth Introduction
+## Supervised and unsupervised Learning

 Before we talk about AWS SageMaker Groundtruth, let us understand the differnce between supervwised and unsupervised mchine learning technique:

-## Supervised Learning
-In Supervised learning technique, well "labeled" data will be used to train the model.
+* **Supervised Learning**: In Supervised learning technique, well "labeled" data will be used to train the model.
 Here, mechine learning algorithm learns from the existing labeled training data and helps developer to predict outcomes for unforeseen data.

-## UnSupervised Learning
-In Unsupervised learning technique, develoepr will allow the model to work on its own to discover information.
+* **UnSupervised Learning**: In Unsupervised learning technique, develoepr will allow the model to work on its own to discover information.
 It mainly deals with the unlabelled data.
-Because of this, unsupervised learning algorithms allow developers to perform more complex processing tasks compared to supervised learning.
+Because of this, unsupervised learning algorithms allow developers to perform more complex processing tasks compared to supervised learning (see @fig:Supervised width=1in).

-![Supervied-Learning Example[@GroundTruth-sp20-516-250]](./supervised-learning.png){#fig:Supervised width=1in}

-## Oky, what is the challange in using unsupervised learning?
-Below are some of the major challages:
+  Some of the major challages of unsupervised learning include:

   1. When exploring data using cluster, it is hard to define the number of cluster groups.
   2. Unlike supervised learning; evaluating the metrics and results are very difficult as there is no baseline ground truth (labes) to cross verify.

+![Supervied-Learning Example[@GroundTruth-sp20-516-250]](./supervised-learning.png){#fig:Supervised}

-#### What is Amazon SageMaker GroundTruth?
+### SageMaker GroundTruth?

 SageMaker GroundTruth is an AWS Managed service which helps the users to accurately label the given dataset in a very efficient and quicker way.
 There are many approaches that enterprise use to label the large data sets, like using their own workforce (employees) or one of the third party labeling service providers or using Amazon Mechanical Turk workforce (crowdsourced).
 Amazon SageMaker GroundTruth uses the most innovative algorithms to improve the accuracy of human labeling process.
 Over time, SageMaker GroundTruh model gets improved in a progressive way by learning continuously from the human created labels and further increase speed and efficiency of automatic labeling process.